Find what you are looking for

 Human Rights in aquaculture

-At ASC we care about the people that are involved in farmed seafood, both those employed in its production and the communities where the farms are located.
+We care about the people that are involved in farmed seafood, both those employed in its and those living in the communities where the farms and feed mills are located.

-Around 21 million people are involved in seafood farming globally and a further 7.5 million are employed in hatcheries, feed production, processing, and retail.
-The sector is a major contributor to people’s livelihoods and communities.
+Around 22 million people are involved in seafood farming globally and a further 7.5 million are employed in hatcheries, feed production, processing, and retail.
+The sector is a major contributor to people’s livelihoods and communities all around the world.

-As with any industry, if not carried out with proper care and attention, seafood farming can have negative impacts on people’s wellbeing such as through poor working conditions, social exclusion, and land grabbing.
-To address these challenges, ASC’s certification programme includes comprehensive human rights requirements, and is constantly developing in line with latest information, and best practices.
+As with any industry, if not carried out with proper care and attention, seafood farming can have negative impacts on people’s wellbeing through poor working conditions and restricting access to land and resources for communities.
+To address these challenges, the ASC certification programmes include comprehensive human rights requirements, and are continuously developing in line with the latest information, and best practices.

 Our vision for human rights in aquaculture

 We envisage an aquaculture sector where employees and communities have a decent quality of life.
-It is our mission to protect the human rights of those who work in aquaculture, or live in surrounding communities, and improve their wellbeing.
-We also aim to act as a catalyst for broader industry-wide change.
+It is our mission to respect and promote the human rights of those who work in aquaculture, or live in surrounding communities, and improve their wellbeing.
+We also act as a catalyst for broader industry-wide change.

 Our human rights projects

-How are human rights addressed in our ASC standards?
+How are human rights addressed in the ASC Standards?

-ASC manages 11 Species Standards, a Feed Standard and shares a joint Seaweed Standard and Chain of Custody Standard with MSC.
+ASC manages 12 Species Standards, a Feed Standard and shares a joint Seaweed Standard and Chain of Custody Standard with MSC.
 These standards were developed through public consultation at different moments and vary in their inclusion of human rights requirements.
-The ASC Farm Standard will align all requirements into one singular standard.
+The ASC Farm Standard aligns all 12 Species Standards’ requirements into one single standard.

-All current ASC Standards cover the fundamental rights listed in the ILO Declaration on fundamental principles and rights at work, including:
+All ASC Standards cover the fundamental rights listed in the ILO Declaration on Fundamental Principles and Rights at Work:

 • Freedom of association